Yuzhifur/Sentra-Chatbot/README.md

   - Generate an avatar based on filled information in character edit page
   - Requires minimum character information to be filled

+### 11. 💭 Cross-Friends Memory (CFM)
+- **What is CFM?**: Characters may have shared memory with the user and user's friends
+  - When invoked, the character may describe memories with at most 3 friends.
+- **Enable CFM**: Users can enable CFM in each chat in chat settings
+  - CFM enabled chats will be stored as current character's memories for user's friends to access
+  - Once CFM is enabled for a chat, it can't be undone.
+- **Invoke CFM**: Users can invoke CFM in a chat by using the @ keyword
+  - Users can type @username to select at most 3 friends.
+  - Character's next response will include memories from mentioned friends.
 ---

 ## 🛠️ Tech Stack